 This is not a complete listing by any means, and is in no particular order.
 These are a few of the favorite places and attractions that people enjoy visiting in DC and frequently ask about.
 Please review the linked websites below to be sure to get up to date and current information.
 The difficulty in a visit to D.C. is not finding things to do, but deciding what you will need to leave out this visit.

 NOTE : Washington Monument - Due to damage from our August 2011 earthquake, the Washington Monument and the elevator rides have been temporarily suspended.
-Not expected to resume until Spring 2014.
-Please see below "Tim's Tip" which is a great alternative to going up to the top of the Washington Monument.
+The Washington Monument will reopen on May 12th, 2014.
+Ticket reservations will begin on April 16th on the park service reservation page at

 Tim's Tip: A great alternative or addition to going up the Washington Monument is taking the "Tower Tour" at the Old Post Office Pavilion located on 12th Street between Constitution and Pennsylvania Ave.
 No tickets are required, plus there is a food court on the lower level, souvenir shops on the 2nd level, and you'll view the Bells of Congress on the way up the tower.
 Click HERE for more details.